alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-07-21-it-is-not-permissible-to-kill-resident-or-immigrant-kafirs.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Some young people think that it is lawful to alienate the disbelievers residing in or immigrating to Muslim countries"
+title: "It is not permissible to kill resident or immigrant disbelievers"
 hijri: "Dhul-Qa'dah 30, 1441 AH"
 source: "Fatawa Al-Shaykh Ibn Baz 8/207, question 4 and 5"
 lang: en
-category: [rulership, hisbah]
+category: [rulership, hisbah, walabara]
 note: false
 uid: it-is-not-permissible-to-kill-resident-or-immigrant-kafirs
 excerpt: "It is not permissible to kill resident or immigrant Kafirs who are Musta'man (non-Muslim with a peace agreement permitting them to enter and stay temporarily in a Muslim country), who have entered into a country peacefully."